Associated Press v. Meltwater U.S. Holdings, Inc.: Decision

 The court also held that while other news services who delivered AP's stories licensed from AP, Meltwater did not license the content from the AP.
-Then, according to the court's holding, Meltwater did not have the right to an implied license as they claimed in court.
+Then, according to the court's holding, Meltwater did not have the right to an implied license as they claimed in court, stating "failure […] to employ the robots.txt protocol did not give Meltwater […] license to copy and publish AP content".
 For one, AP made licensing their articles their main point of cash flow, so to grant a license to a non-paying party did not fall under AP's business model.

 Settlement

 Although Meltwater had vowed to appeal, both the Associated Press and Meltwater dismissed all claims and counterclaims in July 2013.
 After the litigation, the Associated Press and Meltwater partnered to develop new products whose aim would be to benefit both companies.

 Significance

 Associated Press v.
 Meltwater has provided legal solutions for the news industry to maintain their ability to license to news aggregators.
 The news industry has claimed to have lost much revenue due to news aggregators that circumvent licensing fees.
 These news aggregators prevent a significant portion of the news industry's audience from viewing ads on the original content.
 However, other critics contest that the fair use defense could still be applied to news articles under different circumstances.
 These other critics suggest that some news aggregators could provide a different function and promote public dialogue amongst news readers.